BitGo Wallet Types

 Self Managed

+Multi-party computation (MPC) wallets at BitGo use threshold signature schemes (TSS).
 Whether a wallet is multisignature or threshold signature scheme (TSS) is dependent on its blockchain.
-Functionally, they offer the same level of security and signing by multiple co-signers, but their signature schemas and integrations differ.
-For more information, see Multisignature vs TSS.
+Functionally, both signature schemas offer the same level of security and signing by multiple co-signers, but their integrations differ.
+To learn more, see Multisignature vs TSS.

 Keys

-All BitGo wallets utilize the following 3 keys:
+All on-chain BitGo wallets utilize the following 3 keys:

 1. User key